-A riverine is a landscape formed by the natural movement of a water system such as a river.
+A riverine landscape is one formed by the natural movement of a water system such as a river.
 A riverine landscape includes the ecosystems (all living things including plants and animals) in and around the area of a river.
-A riverine may also be defined as a network of rivers and the surrounding land.
+A riverine landscape may also be defined as a network of rivers and the surrounding land.
 Riverine landscapes are excellent for agricultural uses such as farming because the land is rich and fertile.
 They are a valuable resource for growing food.